bilalDav/gobld/README.md

 Rust (with some issues), and bash scripts, with plans to extend its capabilities to other languages in the future.

-## GoBld-MEANING
-The name "GoBld" derives from the act of looking fixedly at something.
-To gaze is to look steadily and intently at something, particularly that which excites admiration, curiosity, or interest.

 ## Motivation
 As a Vim user and occasional Emacs, I became liked Kakoune (a text editor), specifically its desertEx theme.
 However, I found it challenging to replicate the command-running functionality